IdentityServer/Documentation/docsv2/advanced/userService.md

         * `SignInMessage`: The contextual information passed to the authorize endpoint.
         * `AuthenticateResult`: The user service should assign to indicate the authentication outcome (or `null` to indicate an error that there is no user matching the information provided in the `ExternalIdentity`).
 * `PostAuthenticateAsync`
     * This method is called after the user has successfully authenticated but before they are returned to the client application.
 It allows a consolidated place to check for custom user workflows after all of the other authentication methods.
+It's designed for UI workflows.
     * Passed a `PostAuthenticationContext` with these properties:
         * `SignInMessage`: The contextual information passed to the authorize endpoint.
         * `AuthenticateResult`: The current `AuthenticateResult`.
 The user service can re-assign to a non-`null` value to change the authentication outcome.